Important Global Message

-The Miami-Dade Climate Change Advisory Task Force, established in July 2006 through the adoption of Ordinance 06-113, served as an advisory board to the Board of County Commissioners and is charged with identifying potential future climate change impacts to the County, while providing recommendations regarding mitigation and adaptation measures to respond to climate change.
+The Miami-Dade Climate Change Advisory Task Force, established in July 2006 through the adoption of Ordinance 06-113, served as an advisory board to the Board of County Commissioners and was charged with identifying potential future climate change impacts to the County, and provided recommendations to mitigate and adapt to climate change.